- W.J. Gault was the first mayor of Oklahoma City after incorporation. He served from August 12, 1890 to April 12, 1892.

 - The first Oklahoma territorial census was conducted in 1890.
-It showed a population of 4,151 in Oklahoma City, down from the 5,027 counted for the City Directory 10 months earlier.
-Research Division of the Oklahoma Historical Society
+I t showed a population fo 4,151 in Oklahoma City, down from the 5,027 counted for the City Directory 10 months earlier.

-- On September 2, 1890 the townsite of Oklahoma City was officially entered into the record. ©Chapman.
-All rights reserved.
+- On September 3, 1890 the townsite of Oklahoma City was officially entered into the record.

 The New Framework of Government

 Following enactment of the Organic Act in May, 1890, territorial, county, and city governments were quickly established.
 Federal townsite laws clarified the procedure for confirming and settling land claims, and a land office opened in Oklahoma City.

 The newly appointed governor of Oklahoma Territory, George W. Steele arrived in Guthrie on May 23, 1890 and quickly began making appointments and getting to know the new territory.

 On May 14, 1890, Congress enacted a law for establishing townsites by trustees appointed by the Secretary of the Interior.
 The new law recognized claims evidenced by lot certificates.
 The Village of Oklahoma City, consisting of 400 acres - South Oklahoma, Oklahoma City proper, and 80 acres north of 4th Street - was duly incorporated on July 15.

 Within days the trustees had divided the city into four wards and called for an election of a new mayor, city council, and other officials.
 On August 9, 1890 the voters chose W. J. Gault as the first officially-elected mayor of Oklahoma City.